GhostPack/Koh/README.md

 We are not planning on releasing binaries for Koh, so you will have to compile yourself :)

 Koh has been built against .NET 4.7.2 and is compatible with Visual Studio 2019 Community Edition.
 Simply open up the project .sln, choose "Release", and build.
-The `Koh.exe` assembly and `Koh.bin` [Donut-built](https://github.com/TheWover/donut) PIC will be be output to the main directory.
+The `Koh.exe` assembly and `Koh.bin` [Donut-built](https://github.com/TheWover/donut) PIC will be output to the main directory.
 The Donut blob is both x86/x64 compatible, and is built with the following options using v0.9.3 of Donut at `./Misc/Donut.exe`:

 ```
   [ Instance type : Embedded